 Figure~\ref{fig:combo} visualizes the resulting \emph{effective} gradient weights (i.e., $\rhohat A^+_{\combo}$ for correct and $(1-\rhohat)\lvert A^-_{\combo}\rvert$ for wrong responses).
-First observe this blending avoids the overdamping of mid/large-$\rhohat$ training signal that can occur under pure Pass@K optimization (whether direct or via advantage shaping).
+Observe this blending avoids the overdamping of mid/large-$\rhohat$ training signal that can occur under pure Pass@K optimization.
 Interestingly, the two combinations become numerically very close as $K$ grows.
 Moreover, except when $K$ is small relative to $N$, both essentially collapse to the lower envelope $(1-\rhohat)A^\pm$.
 That is, they essentially no longer exploit an explicit Pass@K signal.